 How should I take it?

-Right away, of course (which means you should try to take the prescribed dosage at the very first sign of a migraine).
+Right away, of course (which means you should try to take the prescribed dosage at the very first sign of a migraine attack).
 You can take sumatriptan tablets with water, with or without food.

 What should I be cautious of?